albertattard/spring-boot-camp/docs/02-data/04-env.md

 ## The `.env` file

-Say that my application requires several environment variables to run.
-When building the application we need to provide these environment variables to gradle so that it can interact with the test database, for example, as shown next.
+Say that the application requires several environment variables to run.
+When building the application, we need to provide these environment variables to Gradle so that it can interact with the test database, for example, as shown next.

 ```bash
 $ DATABASE_NAME=contact-us \